How to Apply: The Road to Upstate

 Syracuse, NY 13210

 Applicants must submit a letter of evaluation from their Health Professions Advisory Committee or Pre-health Advisor AND three letters of recommendation from those familiar with your academic record and potential for investigative research.
 SUNY Upstate Medical University participates in the AMCAS Letter of Recommendation Service.
-Appropriate letters of recommendation (link to LOR page) must be submitted to AMCAS by October 15th.
+Appropriate letters of recommendation must be submitted to AMCAS by October 1st.
 All letters must be submitted directly to AMCAS.

 Missing information emails will be sent every two weeks to let students know what is needed to complete their application.